Overview of the FEH Web Service

 For any catchment above 0.5 km²:

-• Rainfall rarity/depth data using the FEH22 or FEH13 rainfall depth-duration-frequency (DDF) model (the legacy FEH99 data is also available for catchments)
+- Rainfall rarity/depth data using the FEH22, FEH13 or legacy FEH99 rainfall depth-duration-frequency (DDF) model

 For any point on the map: